lucasvmiguel/integration/README.md

 #### Response

 An HTTP response will be expected from your server depending on how it's configure the `Response` property on the `HTTPTestCase`.
-If your endpoints sends a different response, the `Test` function will return an `error`. `Response` has many different fields to be configured, see them below:
+If your endpoint sends a different response, the `Test` function will return an `error`. `Response` has many different fields to be configured, see them below:

 ```go
 // Response is used to validate if a HTTP response was returned with the correct parameters